cosmin22h/Real-Estate-Website-RO/README.md

   - access and modify the list of favorites;
   - contact the owner;
   - contacts viewing;
-  - account editing;
+  - account editing.
-  - password changing.

 Owner:
   - announces viewing;
   - add a request to post a new announce;
   - see the messages from potential buyers with additional details (the date and the time of a visit);
   - see the real estate agencies which are registered;
-  - account editing;
+  - account editing.
-  - password changing.

 Real estate agency:
   - see the requests from the owners;